 Attribute lists occur in four places: header attribute lists for, on , on , and on .
 For header, informational, and inline elements attribute lists, the attribute list starts with a left square bracket.
 For block attribute lists, the block declaration itself starts with a left square bracket, so the attribute list begins with the first whitespace character after the block name.

 An attribute list is a space-separated list of key-value pairs, of the form name=value.
 The value may be quoted with a single or double quote, in which case the value finishes when that quote character is encountered.
 However, the quote character itself may be escaped in the value as $' or $", or using other entity values, discussed below.
 Furthermore, $ itself may be escaped as $$.

 If the value is not quoted, it ends with the first whitespace character or right square bracket, unless the right square bracket is escaped as $].
 An unescaped right square bracket (outside a quoted value) ends the attribute list.
 Note that, unlike XML, no space is allowed around the = character.

 The full attribute list may contain newlines, either as insignificant whitespace or as part of values.
 As long as the parser is inside the attribute list, only a square bracket may end it.
 Normal indentation requirements do not hold in an attribute list, except for attribute lists on inline elements.
 Since block and inline parsing can be done in separate steps, if newlines occur in inline attribute lists, the new lines must be indented to at least the inner indent of the containing block.

 In addition to regular key-value pairs, bare words are possible in attribute lists, possibly with leading sigils, for common cases.
-A bare word starts either with the sigil or a non-whitespace character, and finish at the first whitespace, unescaped right square bracket, and (exceptionally) an = character.
+A bare word starts either with the sigil or a non-whitespace character, and finishes at the first whitespace character, unescaped right square bracket, or (exceptionally) = character.
 Note that the = character indicates a regular key-value pair, not a bare word.